qchenevier/MBA_memoire/doc/reaction_organization.md

 Speed of Network Formation and Adaptation: The pace of network formation is rapidly accelerating in every firm.
 One of the key requirements of digital business strategy is new organizational capability to design, structure, and manage networks that provide complementary capabilities to what firms have inside their own hierarchies.
 Like app developers which align and realign their affinity to the different platforms based on technical functionality and attractiveness [@Bharadwaj2013].

 The ability to transfer technical debt emerged in our analysis as an important contingency.
 We observed that firms could sometimes shift the burden of their technical debt to their customers.
 For example, customers who are faced with high switching costs may be forced to bear the costs of incompatibility between releases of a vendor's product [@Woodard2013].

-Learning to sell the new model

-- It requires an approach that integrates with the client's proprietary **financial and operational data** and an extensive familiarity with the client's balance sheet, financial strategies and approach to the market [@Iansiti2014].
-- "Our sales team has to do a whole range of new spreadsheet calculations and modeling before we even approach a potential customer." [@Iansiti2014]

 ##### Integration & Decentralization: think global, act local